-- Mobile devices are banned from all examinations nationally.
+Mobile devices and other Mobile Electronic Devices are banned from all examinations nationally.
 Students must hand the device to invigilators before entering the exam hall.
-Any student found in possession of a mobile device during an examination will have that paper disqualified.
-Such an incident may result in all other exam papers being disqualified. - Cyber-bullying is completely unacceptable and will be followed up by the school as serious misbehaviour in line with our Anti-Bullying policy.
+Any student found in possession of a mobile device

+Cyber-bullying is completely unacceptable and will be followed up by the school as serious misbehaviour in line with our Anti-Bullying policy.
 Using mobile devices to bully and threaten other students is totally unacceptable and will not be tolerated.
 In some cases, it can constitute criminal behaviour.
-If the use of technology humiliates, embarrasses or causes offence it is unacceptable regardless of whether 'consent' was given. - It is forbidden for students to victimise another student and use their mobile device to take videos and pictures of acts to denigrate and humiliate that student and then send the pictures to other students or upload it to a website or social media for public viewing.
+If the use of technology humiliates, embarrasses, or causes offence it is unacceptable regardless of whether 'consent' was given.

+It is forbidden for students to victimise another student and use their mobile device to take videos and pictures of acts to denigrate and humiliate that student and then send the pictures to other students or upload it to a website or social media for public viewing.
 This also includes using mobile devices to photograph or film any student or member of staff without their consent.
 If this happens the student will be asked and expected to delete those images immediately and given a suitable punishment.
-It is a criminal offence to use a mobile device to menace, harass or offend another person and calls, text messages and emails can be traced by the police.
+It is a criminal offence to use a mobile device to menace, harass or offend another person and calls.
+The police can trace text messages and emails.